4 Best GPS Trackers for Dementia Patients (2025 Review)

 Cathy Habas

-Equipped with a GPS tracker and a unique Bluetooth alarm system, the Tranquil Watch helps seniors in all stages of dementia.
 It also boasts a one-week battery life, fully waterproof design, and a classic analog watch face in four colors.
+We also like its tamper-proof wristband, which prevents it from being removed and discarded.

-That said, the Tranquil Watch does cost more upfront than other options.
+That said, the Tranquil Watch does have a higher upfront cost than other options.
 We've rounded up a few other GPS trackers ideal for people with Alzheimer's or dementia to help you find what works best for you.

 Compare GPS trackers for dementia and Alzheimer's disease

-Each GPS locator uses a companion app that shows a map with your loved one’s location.
+More than 60% of people with dementia will wander at some point, according to the Alzheimer’s Association.
+Each GPS locator here uses a companion app that shows a map with your loved one’s location in case of wandering.
 A few other common features in most (but not all) of these GPS devices include geofencing, SOS buttons, and fasteners that keep the device on your loved one.

 Product